FAQ¶

 method to maintain connections, DNS queries and TCP connection processes only occur during the first request.
 Subsequent requests reuse the same connection, so related data may not be recorded or may be 0. -

-If resources are loaded cross-origin without configuring relevant headers, browsers cannot collect complete performance data.
-This is the primary cause of data loss. -
+Cross-domain loading resources If resources are loaded across domains and relevant header information is not configured, the browser cannot collect complete performance data.
+This is the main cause of missing data.

 -